kube-logging/kube-logging.github.io/content/docs/logging-infrastructure/fluentbit-multiple.md

 weight: 500
 ---

+There can be at least two different use cases where one might need multiple sets of node agents running with different configuration while still forwarding logs to the same aggregator.

+One specific example is when there is a need for a configuration change in a rolling upgrade manner.
+As new nodes come up, they need to run with a new configuration, while old nodes use the previous config.

-In case there are different node groups in a cluster, you might need different Fluent Bit configurations on the different node groups.
+The other use case is when there are different node groups in a cluster for multitenancy reasons for example.
+You might need different Fluent Bit configurations on the separate node groups in that case.

 Starting with Logging operator version 4.2, you can do that by using the FluentbitAgent CRD.
-This also allows you to create hard multitenancy on the node group level.
+This allows you to implement hard multitenancy on the node group level.

 For details on using the FluentbitAgent CRD, see {{% xref "/docs/logging-infrastructure/fluentbit.md" %}}.